 Registering a webhook endpoint has an important effect on your subscriptions.
-Without webhooks, Stripe automatically attempts to pay an invoice approximately one hour after it’s generated.
+Without webhooks, Stripe automatically attempts to pay an invoice approximately one hour after it’s generated, unless it is the first invoice created after a subscription is created or updated.
 If you’re using webhooks, Stripe waits to receive a successful response to the

 invoice.created event before attempting payment.